 There is basically two type of reset – Hard Reset and Soft Reset.
-Each of them is completely different and used for different purpose.
+Each of them is completely different and used for a different purposes.
 First of all, make sure you backup all the data before performing any type of reset.

 How to Hard Reset Android?